Task Mining & Process Mining: Why to Employ Them in Tandem?

 For example, within the accounts payable process, an invoice needs to be downloaded from an email, information copied to a table, and pdf invoice uploaded to the accounting system.
 Therefore, the tasks an employee performs include opening the email, downloading the attachment, entering information into the form, uploading the documents, saving the changes, forming the activity “Invoice Submit.”

-User Interface Logs
+Task Mining Works With User Interface Logs

 Task mining data sources differ from process mining's event logs.
 The backbone of task mining initiatives is the UI log based on the recording of the user's interaction with their workstation interfaces.